 Before you do that, though, try these, skin and all.
 You just might be converted.

-- 1 tbsp curry powder (use garam masala for a variation)
+- 1 tablespoon curry powder (use garam masala for a variation)

 - Spray a large baking sheet with oil.
 Preheat the oven to 425 degrees Fahrenheit.